About The Program

 - Full-time international students studying in the U.S. are welcome to apply, but permission from their institution is required in order to issue stipends that may help with connectivity for a virtual program.

 Students interested in the program should complete an online application.
-The program will be conducted virtually during 2021.

 The following materials must be uploaded as part of the application: